mikkopa/moodle-evaluation-data-helper/README.md

 # Moodle Evaluation Data Converter

+>NOTE!
+The functionality of Moodle Evaluation Data Converter is moved to repo [https://github.com/savonia-cs/savonia-assignment-tool](https://github.com/savonia-cs/savonia-assignment-tool).
+All further development will hapen on that repo.

 A program to parse Moodle's task evaluation csv file.

 Reads csv data which is fetched from Moodle answers.